matthewakram/sls_sat_solver/README.md

 cargo run -r <formula file> <output file> <numthreads (default=num available threads)>
 ```

+Make sure to not forget the -r, since without that the code is not optimised.

 ## Input ouput format
 The formula provided to the program must be in DIMACS form
 The output of the program is written to the given output file.